msakauye/things-fall-down/README.md

 Things Fall Down is a platform style puzzle game for Android.

-Follow our blog here for game development updates: http://thingsfalldown.wordpress.com/
+Follow our blog for game development updates: http://thingsfalldown.wordpress.com/